 How can I buy your artwork?

-Currently I sell some of the originals from past projects directly (except for personal works/portraits or very recent pieces).
-Please feel free to send me an email and I will get back to you with the list of available artworks, I ship worldwide, the delivery cost will depend on the size of the selected artwork and your location; artworks are not too flimsy and travel well.
+I sell some of the originals from past projects directly.
+Please feel free to send me an email and I will get back to you with the list of available artworks.
+I ship worldwide, the delivery cost will depend on the size of the selected artwork and your location; artworks are not too flimsy and travel well.